MrFlantastic/mining-the-social-web/Python Project/README.md

     G.number_of_nodes() #Find the total number of nodes in this graph

-There are XXX nodes in my network!
+There are 505,416 nodes in my network!

 ##Influence